MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:div (a, r_, rcond_)

    Equivalent to :expr:`mat / a` with the possibility to place the result in :var:`r`, and to specify the conditional number :var:`rcond` used by the solver to determine the effective rank of non-square systems.
-Default: :expr:`rcond = -1`.
+Default: :expr:`rcond = eps`.

 .. function:: mat:inv (r_, rcond_)